Marcisbee/esjson/README.md

    -v, --version            print version and exit
-   -s, --schema             validate json according to schema -e, --extensions         array of file paths to include (default: *.json) -a, --allow              rules for definitions and keys to allow (example: MyDefinition:additionalProperties:name)
+   -s, --schema             validate json according to schema -e, --extensions         array of file paths to include (default: *.json) -a, --allow              rules for definitions and keys to allow (example: additionalProperties:name:MyDefinition)
 ```

 # MIT License